trinodb/trino/docs/src/main/sphinx/security/cli.rst

 .. include:: kerberos-services.fragment
 .. include:: kerberos-configuration.fragment

-Kerberos Principals and Keytab Files
+Kerberos principals and keytab files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each user, who connects to the Trino coordinator, needs a Kerberos principal.